top of page

 Manufacturer Case Study

-After completing 3 pilot categories end-to-end, the project team then used SkuDB to design a full taxonomy and work with subject matter experts (SMEs) in product engineering and marketing to refine and approve the design, which included an e-commerce hierarchy with navigation filters.
+After completing three pilot categories end-to-end, the Project Team then used SkuDB to design a full taxonomy and work with Subject Matter Experts (SMEs) in product engineering and marketing to refine and approve the full design, which included an web hierarchy with navigation filters.
 Hierarchy mapping rules and a search thesaurus were then created based on exports from SkuDB and additional client inputs.
-Hierarchies, schema, mappings, and data quality rules were loaded to the client's implementation platform.
+Hierarchies, schema, mappings, and data quality rules were loaded to the Client's PIM , search & web platforms.
 In parallel, an updated master hierarchy and updated product descriptions were loaded to ERP.

 Information Architecture Designed in SkuDB

-• Flexible depth e-Commerce hierarchy with definitions, help text and style guidelines
+• Flexible depth web hierarchy with definitions, help text and style guidelines

 • Two hierarchy (master-display) model for clean data governance

-• Navigation attributes including critical metadata for e-commerce
+• Navigation attributes including critical metadata for web

 • Search indexing, search thesaurus and search redirects